jim-schwoebel/jim-schwoebel/README.md

 Currently, I am an [Engineering Manager at Veriily](https://jim.schwoebel.me), a company with the mission to make the world's health data useful so that people enjoy healthier lives.

-Our team @ DigitalOcean (DO) is helping to build the [Terra](https://verily.com/solutions/terra/) - a scalable, secure research platform, jointly developed by The Broad Institute of MIT and Harvard, Microsoft, and Verily to help biomedical researchers accelerate scientific discoveries.
+Our team @ Verily is helping to build the [Terra](https://verily.com/solutions/terra/) - a scalable, secure research platform, jointly developed by The Broad Institute of MIT and Harvard, Microsoft, and Verily to help biomedical researchers accelerate scientific discoveries.

 We're hiring for [multiple roles](https://verily.com/careers/).